musketon/musketon/README.md

 The `musketon` client comes with a CLI, that can be downloaded from the [GitHub releases](https://github.com/musketon/musketon/releases) page or built from the source code, as described [below](#development).

-It requires Java 8 and Node.js 8 (or higher) to be installed.
+The CLI requires Java 8 and Node.js 8 (or higher) to be installed.
 Before running your first command, verify in the `musketon.properties` file contained in the package that the `musketon.neon.nodejs` property for your OS is pointing to the correct Node.js path.

 To show the available commands, run: